Skip to main content

 In the before and after functions, we have an access to the context and the event params.
 The context is used to gather common parts between events.
 The event params manipulate the default behavior by passing different values.

-In the after function, we also have access to the generated modules.
-An example of using this parameter is when you want to restructure the generated modules in a different folder structure.
+In the after function, we also have access to the generated files.
+An example of using this parameter is when you want to restructure the generated files in a different folder structure.

 1. In the after function, avoid unintentionally overriding the entire generated file.
 Opt for smaller changes instead.